Mount of Beatitudes - Jesus Most Famous Teaching

 ‘Perfect’ is a difficult word when it comes to human behavior.
 We are constantly missing the mark of God’s righteousness.
 In fact, the most often Greek word for sin in the New Testament is ‘harmatia’- an archery term meaning ‘missing the mark or target’.
 The Greek word here for perfect is ‘teleios’.

-téleios; goal, purpose. finished, that which has reached its end, term, limit; hence, complete, full, wanting in nothing. perfect: Specifically of persons meaning full age, adulthood, full-grown, of persons, meaning full-grown in mind and understanding, mature.
+téleios; goal, purpose. finished, that which has reached its end, term, limit; hence, complete, full, wanting in nothing. perfect.
+(Complete Word Study Bible)

 Jesus tells us to be diligent in understanding God’s Word so that we may grow up and be mature.